What does Medigap do?

 Each supplement insurance plan comes with different benefits.
 However, each lettered plan guarantees certain standardized benefits regardless of your location or the insurance company offering it.
 For example, Medicare Supplement Plan F must provide the same standard benefits wherever you purchase your plan.
 The three most popular plans are Plan F, Plan G, and Plan N

 Medicare Supplement Basics:

 - If you are purchasing Medicare Supplement insurance, here are some basic points to know about your policy:

 - To purchase a Medicare supplement, you must enroll in Medicare Part A and Medicare Part B.

-- The monthly premium that you will pay for your Medigap policy will be in addition to the monthly Part B premium that you pay for Medicare.
+- The monthly premium that you will pay for your Medigap policy will be in addition to the monthly Part B premium you pay for Medicare.

 - Medigap plans are available for purchase from any insurance company licensed to sell in your state.

 - A Medigap plan covers a single person.
 If you and your spouse both need Medigap coverage, you will each have to buy your policy.

 - If you already have a Medicare Advantage plan, you cannot purchase a Medigap policy.
-This is only an option in the event that you are switching to Original Medicare coverage and willing to drop your Medicare Advantage plan.
+This is only an option if you switch to Original Medicare coverage and are willing to drop your Medicare Advantage plan.
 You can’t be on both plans at the same time.

 - In the past, some Medigap plans covered prescription drugs.
 Since 2006, this has been no longer allowed.
 If you would like prescription drug coverage, you must join a Medicare Part D Plan.
 Part D is for prescription drugs only that you take to your pharmacy.